USS Navajo (AT-64)

-USS Navajo (AT-64) was an oceangoing tugboat in the United States Navy, and the lead ship of its class.
-It was named for the Navajo people.
-Originally called the Navajo-class of fleet tugs, it was later renamed the Cherokee-class after loss of the first two ships of the class.
+USS Navajo (AT-64) was an oceangoing tugboat in the United States Navy, and the lead ship of her class.
+She was named for the Navajo people.
+Originally called the Navajo-class of fleet tugs, they were later renamed the Cherokee-class after loss of the first two ships of the class.

 Navajo was laid down by the Bethlehem Shipbuilding Corporation, Staten Island, New York, on 12 December 1938; launched on 17 August 1939, sponsored by Miss Olive Rasmussen; and commissioned on 26 January 1940.
 The tug was sunk by a Japanese submarine in 1943.

 Operations in Hawaiian waters

-Following shakedown and a brief tour on the east coast, Navajo, an oceangoing fleet tug, steamed to San Diego, where, in June 1940, the boat reported for duty in Base Force, later Service Force, Pacific Fleet.
+Following shakedown and a brief tour on the east coast, Navajo, an oceangoing fleet tug, steamed to San Diego, where, in June 1940, she reported for duty in Base Force, later Service Force, Pacific Fleet.
 Until the Japanese attack on Pearl Harbor, the ship's towing and salvage capabilities were utilized in the central and eastern Pacific, and then, after 7 December 1941, in the Pearl Harbor area.
-Interrupted only by a resupply and reinforcement run to Johnston Island at the end of December 1941, it remained in the waters off Oahu into the spring of 1942.
+Interrupted only by a resupply and reinforcement run to Johnston Island at the end of December 1941, she remained in the waters off Oahu into the spring of 1942.